Responding to Law Enforcement Agencies

 In cases where money is suspected to have been obtained fraudulently and then deposited into a LINE Pay account, or if that money was used to purchase stocks through LINE Securities, information will not be disclosed to law enforcement agencies if doing so would adversely affect the user's assets on LINE Pay or LINE Securities, or if such methods were not deemed to be the principle means through which a crime was committed.
 However, information will be disclosed if a court warrant is issued.

 LINE Transparency Report

-LINE discloses LINE Transparency Report which provides information about user data requests we received from law enforcement.
+The LINE Transparency Report discloses information about user data requests we receive from law enforcement.

-We will regularly update this report to provide our users with peace of mind.
+We will regularly update this report to maintain transparency.